metablaster/WindowsFirewallRuleset/README.md

 License, Copyright notices and all material of subprojects is in their own folder.\
 License and Copyright notices for this project is in project root folder.\
-License, Copyright notices, and links, for "Utility" scripts are included into individual script files directly.
+License, Copyright notices, and links, for "Utility" scripts are located in "Utility" folder and also included into individual script files directly.

 For more info see respective licences:\
 [WindowsFirewallRuleset\LICENSE](https://raw.githubusercontent.com/metablaster/WindowsFirewallRuleset/master/LICENSE)\